LBHackney-IT/.github/README.md

-# .github Contains Templates for Hackney GitHub Organisation
+# .github
-This repository contains all of the infrastructure-as-code for building the Hackney AWS environment.
+This repository contains all various templates related to the Hackney GitHub organisation.
 The structure is as follows:

 - `/workflow-templates` contains GitHub Action templates that can be reused across other GitHub projects if required.